-- The attributes within a group MUST be unique; if an attribute with the same name occurs more than once.
-818 the group is mal-formed.
-Clients MUST NOT submit such malformed requests and Printers MUST NOT 819 return such malformed responses.
-If such a malformed request is submitted to a Printer, the Printer MUST 820 either (1) reject the request with the 'client-error-bad-request' status code (see section 13.1.4.1) or (2) 821 process the request normally after selecting only one of the attribute instances, depending on 822 implementation.
-Which attribute is selected when there are duplicate attributes depends on implementation.
-823 - Each attribute definition includes the attribute's name followed by the name of its attribute syntax(es) in 825 parenthesizes.
-In addition, each 'integer' attribute is followed by the allowed range in parentheses, (m:n), 826 for values of that attribute.
-Each 'text' or 'name' attribute is followed by the maximum size in octets in 827 parentheses, (size), for values of that attribute.
-For more details on attribute syntax notation, see the 828 descriptions of these attributes syntaxes in section 4.1.
-829
+- The attributes within a group MUST be unique; if an attribute with the same name occurs more than once, the group is mal-formed.
+Clients MUST NOT submit such malformed requests and Printers MUST NOT return such malformed responses.
+If such a malformed request is submitted to a Printer, the Printer MUST either (1) reject the request with the 'client-error-bad-request' status code (see section 13.1.4.1) or (2) - either (1) reject the request with the 'client-error-bad-request' status code (see section 13.1.4.1) or (2 process the request normally after selecting only one of the attribute instances, depending on - implementation.
+Which attribute is selected when there are duplicate attributes depends on implementation. - The IPP Printer MUST NOT use the values from more than one such duplicate attribute instance. - Each attribute definition includes the attribute's name followed by the name of its attribute syntax(es) in - parenthesizes.
+In addition, each 'integer' attribute is followed by the allowed range in parentheses, (m:n), - for values of that attribute.
+Each 'text' or 'name' attribute is followed by the maximum size in octets in - parentheses, (size), for values of that attribute.
+For more details on attribute syntax notation, see the - descriptions of these attributes syntaxes in section 4.1. - Note: Document data included in the operation is not strictly an attribute, but it is treated as a special - attribute group for ordering purposes.
+The only operations that support supplying the document data within - an operation request are Print-Job and Send-Document.
+There are no operation responses that include - document data.